 The Student Experience

 Art Education students engage with a wide variety of art making materials while experiencing many different ways of teaching art.
 As an artist, you might work with tools and processes as diverse as drawing, ceramics, and printmaking to electronics, digital 3D printing, and computer programming.
-At the same time you'll learn to teach children and adults how to make art—in elementary and secondary schools, in museums, at informal events on campus, in the San Marcos community, and right here in the studios of the School of Art & Design.
-For many art education students, these two strands come together as you prepare for your Senior Show exhibition in the Texas State University Galleries, which generally occurs during the semester before you begin your student teaching assignment.
+At the same time you'll learn to teach children, adolescents, and adults how to make art—in elementary and secondary schools, in museums, at informal events on campus, in the San Marcos community, and right here in the studios of the School of Art & Design.

 We're looking for artists who are passionate about making art available in the lives of children (elementary level), adolescents and young adults (middle school and high school), and the community.
 Our graduates teach in public schools, museums, after school programs, and a multitude of non-traditional learning ecologies.
 The common denominator is a dedication to both art and education.
 Apply for admission to Texas State University!